camdenkr/EC601/README.md

 ## Phase 1b
 **googleAPI_tests.py** contains the sample sentiment analysis from Google.
 Authenticates and sends a request to API to analyse the sentiment of a string.
 String to be provided for this project will be tweets.
 Main function prints out 4 examples of analysis of strings (a positive, neutral, a negative example, and a multi-sentence string).
 Full string score is returned as "document score" as well as the sentiment of each sentence within the string.
 Sentiment score ranges from -1 to +1 where -1 is negative and +1 is positive.
 A magnitude score is also presented to represent how much "emotional content" is in the string.
 A high magnitude score with a neutral score means that, as with the example in the main function, there is emotional content that "cancel" each other out and therefore provides a "mixed" sentiment.

+## Phase 2

+* MVP and user stories
+* Translate user stories to a modular design
+* Who is your user?
+* What are the basic user stories?